ldebruijn/CoffeeTime/README.md

 # Coffeetime

-An app that uses the Webhook mechanism of Google to post a notification in the morning with a random Giphy in order to stimulate the 'Coffeetime' we had back when we could work in the office pre-corona times
+An app that uses the Webhook mechanism of Google to post a notification in the morning with a random Giphy in order to stimulate the 'Coffeetime' we had back when we could work in the office pre-corona times.

+This application is a super simpel, non-showcase application.
+It was written with three specific purposes in mind:
+* Firstly, I wanted to try out Elixir.
+This is the first app I've ever written in the language and as such, I have much to learn
+* I have a Raspberry Pi collecting dust in a drawer.
+I've installed K3s on it and wanted to give that a spin.
+* If I'm going to invest some time in a project I want it to be atleast somewhat useful, hence the very specific use case this application fulfills.

 ## Installation